 Co-founder Dr. Ellen Fisher currently serves at the Vice President for Research (VPR) at the University of New Mexico.
 Ellen has a Ph.D. in chemistry from the University of Utah.
 She brings hands on and applied perspectives from over three decades of work on interdisciplinary science teams.
 Her background as a chemist, materials scientist, higher education administrator, and research integrity officer informs her research and practice with transdisciplinary scientific teams.
 Ellen has created numerous cross-disciplinary university programs to support interdisciplinary research, encourage ethical practices, create a culture of inclusion, and support women in science.
 She has published over 160 peer-reviewed articles spanning a diverse set of topics from laser spectroscopy to responsible conduct of research; 22 Ph.D. students and 8 masters students have completed their degrees under her guidance.
 Ellen has co-created interdisciplinary programs designed to enhance and promote team science culture at two R1 universities.

 Co-Founder Dr. Hannah Love has a Ph.D. in sociology from Colorado State University.
-She is a trained team scientist with 11-years of facilitation experience.
-Her background includes work in higher education administration, student affairs in higher education, water conflict facilitation, and non-profit fundraising.
-In addition, she has 6-years of experience creating team science trainings, designing agendas for transdisciplinary team science retreats, and facilitating knowledge integration workshops with basic science, translational science, and clinical teams.
-Her primary research interest is investigating the processes teams use to create new knowledge.
+She has been facilitating since 2010 in various areas including: higher education, water conflict, and science facilitation.
+Her background includes work in higher education administration, student affairs in higher education, and non-profit fundraising.
+Since 2015 she has been using her skills in higher education to design team science trainings, agendas and facilitations based on SciTS literature.
+As a scholar, she publishes SciTS studies using social network analysis of teams to understand the processes teams use to create new knowledge.

 Philosophical Approach: The 21st century world faces enormous global challenges like climate change, the rampant spread of infectious diseases, species loss, and increasing health crisis.
 To address these challenges in meaningful ways, transdisciplinary teams must come together to cohesively innovate and create new knowledge.
 Divergent Science helps transdiciplinary teams realize their goals by giving them the tools they need to succeed.